 White pudding contains all the ingredients of black pudding except the blood.
 Dipping pieces of the “pudding” in sour (a local condiment made with mango or tamarind) elevates the dish to a whole different level.

 12. Garlic Pork

 This Portuguese pickled meat dish is made from chopped pieces of succulent pork seasoned with large amounts of garlic, pepper, and fresh herbs.

 The meat sits in brine for up to 4 days to pickle before cooking in its fat until brown and tender.
-It goes best with homemade bread and is popular during the Christmas season.
+It goes best with homemade bread and is popular during the Christmas season in Guyana.

 13. Chicken Foot Souse

 This dish has European origins and consists of chicken feet.
 Other variations include the ears, feet, knuckles, and shoulder of a pig, or the heel of a cow and the head, which becomes gelatinous when cooked.

 The cooked meat or trimmings are usually soaked in a brine made of water, lime juice, cucumbers, hot pepper, salt, and specially prepared seasonings.

 14. Black Cake

 Black cake is a rum-soaked fruit cake that is popular at Christma time and special events.